Bhargav-Wappnet/Python_Tasks/README.md

 In this you can see the programs of the basics python like list, string etc.. based.
 ---
 # Summary
-Here we have total 39 mini programs, like.
+Here we have total so many mini programs, like.

 - List functions.
 - Tuple functions.
 - string functions.
+- Dictionary function
+- sets fucntions.
 - math functions.
 - some logical programs